• Skip to main content

 Biography Expand

 Kamal Mahawar is a Consultant General/ Bariatric Surgeon & NatSSIP Lead at South Tyneside and Sunderland NHS Foundation Trust, and Visiting Professor at the University of Sunderland.
-Mr. Mahawar is a member of the BOMSS council and chairs its patient safety committee.
-He also sits on the scientific committee of IFSO and the National Bariatric Surgery Registry (NBSR) committee.
+Mr. Mahawar is BOMSS Treasurer and past Chair of the National Bariatric Surgery Registry (NBSR) committee.
+He also sits on the scientific committee of IFSO.
 He was one of the editors of the second and the third NBSR reports.

 Kamal has authored over 175 peer-reviewed publications, multiple book chapters in prestigious titles, and two books widely appreciated in media ("The Ethical Doctor" published by Harper Collins and "Fight with Fat") He is the Co-Editor of “Journal of Bariatric Surgery” published by Wolters Kluwer and Associate Editor of “Obesity Surgery”, “Annals of Royal College of Surgeons England”, and “Clinical Obesity”.
 In addition, Kamal is on the editorial board of SOARD and other journals.
 The journal “Obesity Surgery” published his biography in 2018.